-- 1. Under the Edit menu, select properties. - 2.
+- 1. Under the Edit menu, select Properties. - 2.
 Select the Network tab.
-In the Comment area type in the comments you want for the network you are working in.
+Type in the comments you want for the network you are working in.

 To choose the number of comment lines to display

 - 1. Under the View menu, select Options. - 2.
 Select the User Preferences tab.
 In the Ladder View Preferences box, enter the number of comment lines you want displayed at each network.